loveencounterflow/hollerith-legacy/README.md

 [ [ 'glyph', '重', ], 'reading', 1, [ 'zh:py/bare', 'chong', ] ]
 ```

-When preparing SPO phrases for the `$write` transform, it is now possible
+When preparing SPO phrases for the `$write` transform, it is now possible (and
-(and advisable) to use explicit indexes where called for, and to send
+advisable) to use explicit indexes where called for, and to send  a single
-a single phrase for each element of a multi-valued phrase.
-For example,
+phrase for each element of a multi-valued phrase. **Observe that list values
+in phrase object position will not any more result in multiple primary index
-where before you would've had
+phrases**.
+For example, where before you had

 ```
 send [ '千', 'variant', [ '仟', '韆', ], ]
 ```

 you'd now say

 ```
 send [ '千', 'variant', 0, '仟', ]
 send [ '千', 'variant', 1, '韆', ]
 ```

+i.e. you have to construct and send one SPO phrase with an explicit index for
+each element of a multi-valued relationship.

 * For each phrase that has an integer ('classical') index, we store a second
-  phrasewith the index field set to `null` to enable queries for object values
+  phrase with the index field set to `null` to enable queries for phrase
-  at any index.
-Note that as a matter of course, phrases with duplicate object
+  object values at any index.
+Note that as a matter of course, phrases with
-  values (which would differ solely by index) will thereby be conflated; in
+  duplicate object values (which would differ solely by index) will thereby be
-  other words, this step turns lists into sets.
+  conflated; in other words, this step turns lists into sets.

 When writing to the DB, an index field may or may not be present; when
 present, it can take **any** value, including an explicit `null`.